hilbix/tino/howto/git/sparse-shallow.md

-git rev-list --missing=allow-any --objects --all | wc -l    # if you are curious git sparse-checkout init --no-cone git sparse-checkout set '/extensions/common/api/*.json' git sparse-checkout add '/.gitignore'                       # improve speed of `git status` GIT_TRACE_PACKET=1 git checkout --progress git rev-list --missing=allow-any --objects --all | wc -l    # if you are curious du -sh .git extensions                                      # if you are curious
+git rev-list --missing=allow-any --objects --all | wc -l    # if you are curious git sparse-checkout init --no-cone git sparse-checkout set '/extensions/common/api/*.json' git sparse-checkout add '.gitignore'                        # improve speed of `git status` GIT_TRACE_PACKET=1 git checkout --progress git rev-list --missing=allow-any --objects --all | wc -l    # if you are curious du -sh .git extensions                                      # if you are curious